hneth/riskyr/README.md

                    )
 ```

 By providing the argument `N = 1000` we define the scenario for a target population of 1000 people.
-If we leave this parameter unspecified (or `NA`), `riskyr` will automatically pick a suitable value of `N`.
+If we leave this parameter unspecified (or `NA`), the `riskyr()` function will automatically pick a suitable value of `N`.

 #### Summary